The Builder

 Summary

 The Builder is a 3D what-you-see-is-what-you-get web editor for building environments (“scenes”) in Decentraland’s virtual world, Genesis City.
-It’s digital LEGO.
 The user selects a plot size, adds terrain and items, and uploads the scene to the world of Decentraland.

 Objective

 All platforms are subject to a chicken-and-egg problem before launching.
-The world of Decentraland was empty, but in order to attract users, it needed content, and in order to attract content, it needed users.
-To overcome this in part, Decentraland would allow any user to create content for the world before launch using a what-you-see-is-what-you-get (WYSIWYG) editor and then fill the world with this content before launch.
+The world of Decentraland was empty but in order to attract users, it needed content, and in order to attract content, it needed users.
+To overcome this in part, Decentraland would allow any user to create content for the world before launch using a what-you-see-is-what-you-get (WYSIWYG) editor and then prepopulate the world with this content.

 Users